feakin/feakin-web/README.md

 ## Known Issues

-**Triangle in Draw.io**
+**Triangle**

-Triangle in drawio is not rendered correctly.
+- Triangle in drawio is not rendered correctly.
 In Draw.io the triangle will replace to `mxgraph.basic.acute_triangle`;
+- Excalidraw don't have triangle.

 ## License